cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 Developer teams should evaluate any additional dependencies that may be installed into a container using the system and language package manager, binaries downloaded from the internet or from a personal repository, and dependencies copied from the host machine.
 Be skeptical of unknown binaries in pre-existing container images that are not accounted for by the supplier.
 Tools like tern[^63] and syft[^64] can be used to identify the Base OS of the image and the dependencies installed on top of them.

 Never pull from the "latest" tag and do not assume that a versioned tag will be patched.
-Only container SHA hashes and notary-signed tags are cryptographically guaranteed to be the same artefact.
+Only container SHA hashes and notary-signed tags are cryptographically guaranteed to be the same artifact.
 To maintain build repeatability throughout the container build pipeline, pull only by digest.
 There is currently no way of polling a container registry to see if an update has shown up.
 In lieu of this, a pre-evaluation step can be used to inspect a certain tag for a new digest before the container image gets promoted to be used further down the pipeline.

 ## Containers as Build Workers